frenck/spook/documentation/integrations/select.md

   - Defaults to all available options
 ```

-The `options` attribute is a {term}`list of strings <list>`, containing the options to select a random one from.
+The `options` attribute is a {term}`list of strings <list>` containing the options to select a random one from.
 If not provided, all available options configured in the input select are used.

 :::{seealso} Example service calls in YAML
 :class: dropdown